-- All field types supported by the Java language, including primitive types, reference types and interface types should be supported by JDO instances. - All class and field modifiers supported by the Java language including A6.2-1 [private], A6.2-2 [public], A6.2-3 [protected], A6.2-4 [static], A6.2-5 [transient], A6.2-6 [abstract], A6.2-7 [final], A6.2-8 [synchronized], and A6.2-9 [volatile], should be supported by JDO instances. - All user-defined classes should be allowed to be persistence-capable. - Some system-defined classes (especially those for modeling state) should be persistencecapable.
+- All field types supported by the Java language, including primitive types, reference types and interface types should be supported by JDO instances. - All class and field modifiers supported by the Java language including A6.2-1 [private], A6.2-2 [public], A6.2-3 [protected], A6.2-4 [static], A6.2-5 [transient], A6.2-6 [abstract], A6.2-7 [final], A6.2-8 [synchronized], and A6.2-9 [volatile], should be supported by JDO instances.
+There are some known issues with final and static fields; therefore implementations are not required to support making final or static fields persistent. - All user-defined classes should be allowed to be persistence-capable. - Some system-defined classes (especially those for modeling state) should be persistencecapable.